Skip to content

 Any streams mapped to a table have records arriving more-or-less in order, according to the $rowtime, and the watermarks let the Flink SQL runtime know how much buffering of the incoming stream is needed to iron out any out-of-order-ness before emitting the sorted output stream.

-Create a table with topic as persistence
+Create a table with topic as one day persistence

 See the WITH options.